ad2108/Precision/README.md

 ### Concept

 To get a better precision in calculations it is possible to use integers instead of floats.
 Higher precision is achieved, because integers in python 3 are only limited by available memory.
-Floats on the other end are limited in python to 64-bit.
+Floats on the other hand are limited in python to 64-bit numbers.
 Using integers instead of floats therefore yields more precise results.

 To convert a number from float to a integer, without losses the float is multiplied with $10^{factor}$ and the factor passed with the resulting integer.
 The resulting pattern is: